machard/mastoose/README.md

     }
   },

-  // define authorizations for calling methods (by default all are) allows : {
+  // define authorizations for calling methods (by default all can be called) allows : {
   	method1 : true/false,
   	method2 : function(ctx, callback) {